briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ---
 title: Setting up ad hoc development environments for Django applications with AWS ECS, Terraform and GitHub Actions
 date: '2022-05-27'
-description: How to use AWS to provide isolated ad hoc environments for teams developing web applications
+description: This article will show how software development teams can build on-demand environments for dog-food testing, quality review, internal and external demos and other use cases that require short-lived but feature-complete instances of a web application.
 image: /static/adhoc.png
 tags:
   - django